glitchassassin/Disposable/README.md

 #### Bootstrapping the VM
 If you don't want to add things and repackage the box, you can run inline or external bash scripts from the Vagrant file.
 You can throw any necessary apt packages that you may need into the `script.sh` file.

+#### File Syncing
+You can sync your local computer files with a directory in the VM for local files that you don't want to destroy.
+For this repository all of the files are in the local `synced` directory.
+This can be changed in the Vagrantfile

 ---

 ## Repackaging